Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: On-Wafer Cryogenic Characterization and modeling

-From the $S$-parameter and $T_{50}$ measurements, a small-signal model (SSM) was developed.
+From the $S$-parameter and $T_{50}$ measurements, a 15-element small-signal model (SSM) was developed.
 First, the parasitics were extracted through cold-FET measurements following \cite{Dambrine_modelling, IEEEIMS:Berroth_FET,hower_current_1973, IEEEIMS:Alt_A, akgiray_new_2013}.
 Once the parasitics were determined and de-embedded, the intrinsic parameters were evaluated by direct extraction and optimization of the intrinsic parameters.
-Simulated annealing and quasi-Newton optimization, available in Advanced Design System (ADS, Keysight), were used to minimize a least-square error function following \cite{bekari, Parameter_Extraction}.
+Simulated annealing and quasi-Newton optimization, available in Advanced Design System (ADS, Keysight), were used to minimize a least-square error function following \cite{bekari}.
 After the optimization, the intrinsic parameters were further fine tuned to improve the agreement between the measured and simulated $S-$parameters.
 Temperature independence of the extracted parasitic capacitances and inductances was assumed based on \cite{heinz_scalable_2022,IEEEIMS:Alt_A}, and the 300 K values were used at all $T_{ph}$.
-The parasitic resistances ($R_{g}$, $R_{s}$, $R_{d}$) have been reported to vary $\sim 50$ \% as $T_{ph}$ is decreased from 300 K to 40 K \cite{IEEEIMS:Alt_A}; however, these resistances are difficult to measure at cryogenic temperatures.
-We estimated the effect of decreasing parasitic resistances by 50\% in the 40 K SSM on SSM parameters and $T_d$ and found that this change altered $g_{m}$ and $R_{ds}$ by $\sim 5$\% and $T_{d}$ by $\sim 2$\%.
+The parasitic resistances ($R_{g}$, $R_{s}$, $R_{d}$) have been reported to vary $\sim$50\% as $T_{ph}$ is decreased from 300 K to 40 K \cite{IEEEIMS:Alt_A}; however, these resistances are difficult to measure at cryogenic temperatures.
+We estimated the effect of decreasing parasitic resistances by 50\% in the 40 K SSM on the SSM parameters and $S_{id}$ and found that this change altered $g_{m}$ and $R_{ds}$ by $\sim 5$\% and $S_{id}$ by $\sim 6$\%.
 Therefore, we neglected the temperature dependence of the parasitic resistances.
 Additionally, the parasitics are bias-independent \cite{IEEEIMS:Alt_A}, so at a given $T_{ph}$ the observed $V_{DS}$ dependent trends are not affected by the assumption of constant parasitic resistance.
 However, the absolute values of minimum noise temperature ($T_{min}$) with $V_{DS}$ at $T_{ph}=40$ K are overestimated by $\sim 10$\% at 6 GHz when the parasitic resistance at 300 K is used for all temperatures.
+SSM parameter extraction was carried out for $V_{DS} \geq 0.1$ V, as in this voltage range the gain exceeded 10 dB and the SSM yielded an average normalized error function \cite{malmkvist_optimization_2008} of $\sim 2$\%.